abinader96/DEIMKit/README.md

 ```
 This will download a toy dataset with 8 images, convert it to COCO format, and train a model on it for 10 epochs.
 It should not take more than 1 minute to complete.

-With that, you've got a working Python environment with all the dependencies installed.
+If this runs without any issues, you've got a working Python environment with all the dependencies installed.
 This also installs DEIMKit in editable mode for development.

 ### Using uv